 - Photon-processing imaging systems: We are developing methods that use list-mode SPECT data to enable transmission-less attenuation compensation in cardiac SPECT, with the goal of helping reduce dose and costs, improving diagnosis, and increasing patient comfort.
 This project was supported by the NIBIB Trailblazer award.
 In another project, we are developing approaches to improve quantitative SPECT using list-mode data.

 - Quantitative PET for early prediction of therapy response in cancer: We are developing novel methods to quantify volumetric and radiomic features from PET images and evaluating these features as biomarkers for predicting therapy response in patients with cancer.
 The work is supported by an NIH R56 award.

 - Quantitative SPECT for alpha-particle therapies: We are developing new methods to quantify regional uptake for alpha-particle radiopharmaceutical therapies.
 A key challenge in this quantification task is the ultra low number of detected counts (20 times lower than conventional SPECT).
-We are developing projection-domain quantification approaches that directly estimate uptake from the projection data and skip the reconstruction step.
+We are developing approaches that directly estimate uptake from the projection data and skip the reconstruction step.
 These methods are observed to yield accurate performance on quantification tasks.

 - Dopamine transporter (DaT) SPECT to measure severity of Parkinson disease: We are developing new image reconstruction and analysis methods with the goal of developing SPECT-based markers to measure severity of Parkinson disease.